ftilde/GPU-Out-of-Core-Volume-Data/README.md

 ## Building the project

 ###### Compute capabilities
-Depending of you graphics card you may use differents compute capabilities.
+Depending on your GPU you may use differents compute capabilities.
 See [CUDA wikipedia](https://en.wikipedia.org/wiki/CUDA#GPUs_supported) to find out which ones are supported !

 ### Windows